 |Mrs S Hunter||Teaching Assistant|

-The department monitors English as an additional Language (EAL) pupil’ language targets and also provides effective language support in classes, after school homework club and literacy club.
-In addition, we organise various internal and external community activities including trips to the London School of Economics, Kew Gardens, History through Culture events, Christmas luncheon.
-Our Pupils’ Volunteer Programme also supports local communities by hosting volunteer outreach programmes to help others in their communities such as Food and Clothes Christmas collection for St Gabriel’s Community Centre, Christian Aid, to help victims of natural disasters, Tea Party for the local Nursing home.
+The department monitors English as an Additional Language (EAL) student language targets.
+We also provide effective language support in classes, in our after school homework club and literacy club.
+In addition, we organise various internal and external community activities including trips to SOAS University, Harry Potter World, History through Culture events, Christmas luncheon, Culture Fest.
+Our Student Volunteer Programme also supports local communities by hosting volunteer outreach programmes to help others in their communities such as our Food and Clothes Christmas collection for St Gabriel’s Community Centre.Learning Support Programme:

 History through Culture Celebrations

 News & Events...

 PLEASE CLICK BELOW FOR THE FOLLOWING INFORMATION:Directions to Playing Field Please click here for the November 2018 Ofsted Report TFL Live Twitter Travel Alerts